untoldengine/UntoldEngine/docs/Architecture/tilebasedstreaming.md

 ```

 The hysteresis ensures the currently active LOD level uses a lowered unload threshold (`switchDistance × lodHysteresisFactor`, default 0.90), so the camera must move meaningfully inward before the level is swapped.
 Levels that are not currently active use the full `switchDistance`.

+**Minimum dwell guard:** LOD transitions are also gated by `secondaryRepresentationMinDwellSeconds` (default 1.0 s).
+After any per-tile LOD load or unload, `tileComp.lastLODTransitionTime` is stamped and the next transition is suppressed until 1.0 s has elapsed.
+This prevents oscillation between adjacent LOD levels when the camera is stationary near a switch threshold.

 When `tileComp.state == .parsed` (full tile is resident), all LOD levels are unloaded — the full tile has taken over for that distance band.